Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

-Our algorithm for the $\SchrijverP$ problem is based on the strategy developed in~\cite{Haviv22} for the $\KneserP$ problem.
-We start by describing the algorithm of~\cite{Haviv22} for the $\KneserP$ problem and then present the modification in the algorithm and in its analysis needed for the $\SchrijverP$ problem.
+We present here the main ideas of our fixed-parameter algorithm for the $\SchrijverP$ problem.
+For convenience, we start by describing a fixed-parameter algorithm for the $\KneserP$ problem and then discuss the modification in the algorithm and in its analysis needed for the $\SchrijverP$ problem.

-Suppose that we are given an oracle access to a coloring of the vertices of the Kneser graph $K(n,k)$ with $n-2k+1$ colors.
-In order to find a monochromatic edge in the graph, we use an efficient algorithm, called `element elimination', that reduces our problem to that of finding a monochromatic edge in a subgraph of $K(n,k)$ isomorphic to $K(n-1,k)$ whose vertices are colored by $n-2k$ colors.
-Since the chromatic number of the latter is $n-2k+1$~\cite{LovaszKneser}, such a coloring is guaranteed to have a monochromatic edge in the subgraph.
-By repeatedly applying this algorithm, we obtain a coloring with $n'-2k+1$ colors of a subgraph of $K(n,k)$ isomorphic to $K(n',k)$.
-When the size $n'$ of the ground set is sufficiently small and depends only on $k$, a brute force algorithm that queries the oracle for the colors of all vertices allows us to find a monochromatic edge in running time that essentially depends only on $k$.
+Suppose that we are given, for $n \geq 2k$, an oracle access to a coloring $c: \binom{[n]}{k} \rightarrow [n-2k+1]$ of the vertices of the Kneser graph $K(n,k)$ with $n-2k+1$ colors.
+As mentioned before, since the chromatic number of $K(n,k)$ is $n-2k+2$~\cite{LovaszKneser}, the coloring $c$ must have a monochromatic edge.
+Such an edge can clearly be found by an algorithm that queries the oracle for the colors of all the vertices.
+However, the running time of such an algorithm is polynomial in $\binom{n}{k}$, so it is not fixed-parameter with respect to the parameter $k$.

-We turn to describe now the `element elimination' algorithm.
-This algorithm picks uniformly and independently polynomially many vertices of the graph $K(n,k)$ and queries the oracle for their colors.
-If the random samples include two vertices that form a monochromatic edge in the graph, then this edge is returned and we are done.
-Otherwise, the algorithm identifies a color $i \in [n-2k+1]$ that appears on a largest number of vertices among the random samples and an element $j \in [n]$ that is particularly popular on the sampled vertices colored $i$ (say, that belongs to a constant fraction of them).
-The `element elimination' algorithm suggests to remove the element $j$ from the ground set, and to keep looking for a monochromatic edge in the subgraph induced by the $k$-subsets of $[n] \setminus \{j\}$.